 At your designated time assignment, go onto my.newpaltz.edu and register for classes.

 What if I don’t know who my advisor is?

 Your advisor is listed on your Progress Report.
 If you want to know how to get in touch with your advisor, check the department directory and click your advisor’s name for email, phone, and office hour information.

 If no psychology major or minor advisor is listed on your progress report, please go see see the undergrad psychology advisors during their office hours.

-What are the Fall 2019 advance registration dates?
+What are the Spring Semester advance registration dates?